Plough My Account Sign Out

 This is what my husband, Jonathan, remembers about the campfire: Christine brought pimento cheese sandwiches she had made with the bread my mom gave out.
 Our oldest daughter made him devise a candy hunt for the kids.
 He played the guitar softly and sat with his feet resting on the stones of the firepit until his Timberlands smoked, and it felt so good.

-Christine goaded Jonathan and I to sing a duet.
+Christine goaded Jonathan and me to sing a duet.
 Whenever people ask me to sing I feel like a pastor’s wife asked if she can play the piano.
 Yes, I can carry a tune.
 But my husband’s musical gifting outstrips mine so far that I’m embarrassed to share his spotlight.
 After giving in, I realized: Christine wanted us to sing to make way for her and Ken to duet “Coal Miner’s Daughter.”

 Ken strummed his guitar and Christine opened a songbook.
 She sang every verse in a confident alto.
 It was a gift.
 We all watched in delight.